| | | |

 THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.

-Inspired by the cardigan seen worn by Claire in Outlander seasons 5 and 6.
+Inspired by the iconic blue cardigan worn by Claire in Outlander Seasons 5 and 6, this modern cardigan knitting pattern combines cozy comfort with beautiful textured detail.

 Claire's modern blue cardigan seersucker stitch